BillyHri/Auto-Time/README.md

 Main reason why I made this script, was because my CMOS battery died, and I wasn't really ever bothered to fix it, so I just made this script instead.
 If you want to you can run this on boot by moving the script to "%AppData%\Microsoft\Windows\Start Menu\Programs\Startup"

+# How to use
+Download the TimeSetter script and run it.
+For any issues just leave ticket and I'll try to respond.